 The meaning of the word ‘chaplain’ actually originated in the 4th century when a soldier who met a scantily dressed beggar, tore his cloak in half and gave one half to the beggar to bring him some warmth and comfort.
 It is from the word ‘cloak’ that the word ‘chaplain’ was derived.
 So, it is the cloak which provided the comfort and care that is at the core of chaplaincy.
 Historically the role of the chaplain was connected to the religious care provided by religious institutions, and chaplaincy is still associated with this connection, but as seen from its beginnings its origins stem from a random act of kindness.

 Chaplains at Flinders University are a part of the OASIS Student Wellbeing Centre.
-The Oasis Centre can be found at the Bedford Park, Main campus, – and it’s a great place to visit! (whilst the centre is closed, you can still email the chaplains).
+The Oasis Centre can be found at the Bedford Park, Main campus, – and it’s a great place to visit!
+Oasis also has a FLO topic called Oasis Online which is a catalogue of wellbeing services around the university.

 The role of the chaplain is to oversee the spiritual dimension of well-being within the community at Flinders University.
 This is called Spiritual Care.